Plasma Pen vs TCA Peels vs Electrocautery for Sebaceous Hyperplasia: The Honest 2026 Test

 Surface SH on forehead, cheek, or bridge of nose

-Plasma pen wins.
-Flat surface treatment, you can see the bump in a mirror, the device reaches the gland in a single session, scab forms immediately and falls off in three to seven days.
-This is the case the plasma pen was designed for.
-TCA peel works but you are paying per visit for what the plasma pen does once.
-Electrocautery works but is overkill for a surface bump you can reach yourself.
+The plasma pen wins this case outright.
+This is the most common presentation: a flat, soft yellow-white bump with a small central indent, one to four millimeters across.
+You can see it in the mirror, the surface is flat, and the device reaches the gland in a single session with the scab lifting in three to seven days.
+This is the exact case the pen was designed for.
+TCA works but charges you per visit for what the pen does once.
+Electrocautery is overkill for a surface bump you can reach yourself.
 Laser is genuinely wasted money here.

 Deep SH on the nose tip